TheTechOddBug/lon-mirror/README.md

 At runtime, OMNIA classifies transitions into three zones:

 equivalence

-variation is representational only
+Variation is representational only.

 mild_variation

-drift exists, but continuity remains structurally compatible
+Drift exists, but continuity remains structurally compatible.

 structural_break

-continuity is no longer structurally justified
+Continuity is no longer structurally justified.

-This transition layer is already integrated with trajectory memory.
+This transition layer is integrated with trajectory memory.

 ---

 Memory policy and regime handling

-The memory layer now supports:
+The memory layer currently supports:

 STABLE